TobiasWehrum/unity-utilities/MathHelper/README.md

 # MathHelper

-The MathHelper contains methods to help with mapping and angles and a really nifty method for time-independent eased lerping.
+The MathHelper contains methods to help with mapping and angles and a really nifty method for framerate-independent eased lerping.

 ## Examples

-### Time-Independent Eased Lerping
+### Framerate-Independent Eased Lerping

 There are essentially two ways of lerping a value over time: linear (constant speed) or eased (e.g. getting slower the closer you are to the target, see http://easings.net.)